uvaai/ml1/40 week4/40 AlphaGo/content.md

 state with the highest probability of winning the game.

-This explanation is a little oversimplified in places, but the core algorithm really does just approximate these values using gradient descent.
+This explanation is a little oversimplified in places, but the core algorithm really does just approximate of the parameters these functions using gradient descent.
 The hard part is of course getting the right training data, which in part was large collection of games played by humans.
 In addition, the algorithm played versus itself many, many times, in order to get a better estimate of what the win probabilities of certain board states are.
 This allowed the algorithm to also explore new strategies and not just learn from human games.
-Because number of positions is *so* large, this also required a complex ability to generalize these patterns to new board positions, which it might not have specifically seen before, but perhaps it did see situations which were *similar*.
+Because number of positions is *so* large, the last essential component was the ability to generalize the complex board patterns to new board positions, which it might not have specifically seen before, but perhaps it did see situations which were *similar*.

 Given this understanding of the algorithm, consider if move 37 is actually creative.
 It is a move is that extremely unlikely for humans to play, but did